iptsp/teclado-helena/README.md

 For development purposes, a self-signed certificate is included in this repository.
 If there is a need to generate another self-signed certificate, refer to [Generating a self-signed code signing certificate](#Generating-a-self-signed-code-signing-certificate).

+> [!WARNING]
+> The included self-signed certificate is for development purposes only.
+It should not be used in production.

 1. Ensure that the `signtool.exe` and `makeappx.exe` tools are in the PATH.
 These are installed with the Windows SDK and can be found at `C:\Program Files (x86)\Windows Kits\10\bin\<win build>\x64`.